 In 1966, K-Swiss was founded in Los Angeles, California, by two brothers of Swiss origin, Ernie and Art Brunner.
 They had immigrated to the U.S. and developed an interest in tennis.
 They decided to partner with Swiss Kuenzli to import tennis shoes made with patented leather.
 Hence, the company’s name became K-Swiss, with the K standing for Kuenzli.

-Inspired by ski boots, the Brunner brothers created the K-Swiss Classic shoe, which offered support for aggressive side-to-side tennis movements.
+Inspired by ski cleats, the Brunner brothers created the K-Swiss Classic shoe, which offered support for aggressive side-to-side tennis movements.
 It debuted in the Wimbledon court and had since become a tennis staple.
 A couple of decades later, the brand introduced another classic sneaker, the Gstaad, named after the upscale German ski resort town.

 The 1990s was the decade that the brand decided to level up its marketing game.
 As a result, the label became relevant for young people who lived in urban environments.
 The brand then entered many other footwear categories beyond tennis, such as basketball, aerobics, and lifestyle.
 Through it all, K-Swiss stayed true to is tennis heritage, releasing kicks that are inspired by the brand’s archives.